Trade Forex Trading

 In these three cases you can see that although the set is 100:1

-The used leverage is 100:1, 50:1, 20:1 depending on the size of lots traded.
+The used leverage is 100:1, 50:1, 20:1 depending on the position size of lots traded and transacted.

 So Why not Just Choose 10:1 option as the Maximum Leverage?
-Because to keep within proper risk management rules it's even advised that traders use less than this?
+Because to keep within proper risk management rules it's even advised that traders use than this?

 In the collateral is known as margin.
 This is equity you deposit with your broker.